-The Center for Languages & Intercultural Communication at Rice University invites proposals for inclusion in an upcoming special volume to be published in 2020.
+The Center for Languages & Intercultural Communication at Rice University invites you to submit a proposal for inclusion in an upcoming special volume to be published in 2021.
 We hope that you will be a part of this ambitious project.

 Contributors may expand upon the previous set of guiding questions.
 Both empirical studies and theoretical analyses are welcome.

 To help us get started with the selection of the best publisher and secure publication rights as early as possible, we would appreciate receiving your confirmation that you plan to submit a proposal by June 15, 2019.
 We will follow the timeline below:

 The abstract should be less than 500-word and submitted to Heather Lazare (firstname.lastname@example.org).
 We will provide the formal submission guidelines for manuscripts once we receive a response from the publisher.
 The review process will begin following the February deadline.